Consumers F.A.Q.s

 • Call the insurance of the at-fault party and file a claim.
 If you have already chosen your body shop, tell the agent at that time.

-• If you have already chosen your body shop, call the shop and give them your information, and ask for an estimate.
+• If you have already chosen your body shop, call the shop and give them your information, and ask for a repair appointment.
 If you have not yet chosen your body shop, see Tips on how to select a shop.

 2. Selecting a body shop for repairs.